 Sepsis Alliance Clinical Community Sponsor Innovation Day

-Description: Join us for a day of expert sessions on innovations and best practices in sepsis care, each developed especially for the Sepsis Alliance Clinical Community by our sponsors.
-Each 30-minute session has its own registration link, so you can select those most applicable to your areas of focus—or join us for all five!
+Description: Join us for a half-day of sessions on innovations and best practices in sepsis care, each developed by the Sepsis Alliance Clinical Community sponsors.
+Each 30-minute session has its own registration link, so you can select those most applicable to your areas of focus—or join us for all three!

 Keep reading to learn more about the individual sessions and to register.